jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.11 AttributeScattergram

-Creates a scattergram for two field values of a vector's attribute table.
+Creates a scattergram for two field values of a vector's attribute table..

 *Parameters*: